 Google’s Physical Web project was conceived to enable smartphone users to interact with physical objects and locations through the use of beacon technology.
 We have written extensively on how the technology works and how to set it up here, but a brief synopsis on the concept follows:

 Based on the presence of small devices known as beacons, placed on or in physical objects, a user can receive a notification on their handset when within range of the beacon.
-The notification contains a link to a related web resources.
+The notification contains a link to a related web resource.
 You click the link and the related web resource opens in your browser.
 Simple, yet powerful.

 The beacons themselves use a low energy version of Bluetooth technology to broadcast the data, which in turn can be picked up by compatible devices.
 Beacons are inexpensive and widely available, offering up the possibility for the physical world to be ‘marked up’ by the inclusion of these devices transmitting an additional layer of information to all who wish to receive it.
 This opens up a whole host of interesting use cases for users to interact with objects in the physical world that may have been up until now, unconnected.